 Ticking all the boxes?
 Great!
-You can go straight to step 1: Installing relevant packages.
+You can go straight to Step 1: Downloading R and R studio.

 Disclaimer: This is for absolute beginners, if you are comfortable working with R and Seurat objects, I would suggest going to the Satija lab webpage straight away.